6-Day MSC Teacher Training Intensive (FULL – waitlist) 18–340–01

 Apply Before Registering

-If you have not already been approved to attend this MSC Teacher Training, please apply now and wait to hear back before registering.
+If you have not already been approved to attend this MSC Teacher Training, but meet the above prerequisites, please apply now and wait to hear back before registering.

 2:30pm on Sunday, June 24, 2018 to 1:30pm on Saturday, June 30, 2018